ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 C++ does not feel like the preferred "language projection" for WinRT, and many of Microsoft's developer resources seem to be encouraging the use of C# instead.

+Persistent settings were stored using `Windows::Storage::ApplicationData` which contained several confusingly-different locations for storing key-value pairs.
+Once I chose the appropriate one (`LocalSettings`), it was straightforward to put a value into it.

 Overall, WinUI 3 feels like an "it works, I guess?" technology both befitting and characteristic of Microsoft.
 It's not the newest, fanciest technology, but it's not really supposed to be.
 It might indeed help make Business™ Software™ work better.
 However, especially when considering all of the user-hostile features being constantly added to Windows 11, it's simply not clear why a new developer would or should bother to invest in Microsoft's ecosystem.

 # SwiftUI